mrenyard/RAMP/README.md

 isolation, tested against use cases, and dropped into the system where and when needed.

-Coding Standards matter to us, from semantic HTML5, CSS3, and best practices Object Orientated Programming (OOP);
-with self explanatory method names, common API's and encapsulation.
+Coding Standards matter to us, from semantic HTML5, CSS3 (Baseline 2023), and best practices Object Orientated Programming (OOP); with self explanatory method names, common API's and encapsulation.

 Progressive Enhancement principles are promoted and used throughout.
 Designed with consideration for modern